Idaho is a beautiful state which is known for its many resources, specifically its agriculture.

 3. Winter Storms

-The winter season, lasting from December through February, doesn’t only bring snow to Idaho, but also below-freezing temperatures, dense fog, sleek roads, and occasional freezing rain, blizzard-like conditions, and the risk of avalanches.
+The winter season, lasting from December through February, doesn’t only bring snow to Idaho but also below-freezing temperatures, dense fog, sleek roads, and occasional freezing rain, blizzard-like conditions with high wind speeds, and the risk of avalanches.

 If you live in Idaho or are preparing to visit during the cold and snowy months, it’s vital that you become prepared ahead of time.
 Prior to the winter season, have your car inspected by a mechanic to ensure that it’s in proper working condition.